apache/comdev-working-groups/wg-code-of-conduct/README.md

 4) Provide it as a template on community.apache.org as a proposed/suggested template.

+5) Consider how to get projects and podlings to adopt their own Code of Conduct, once the default has been reviewed.
+Perhaps:
+   a) notify all PMCs that the new default is available and encourage them to adopt it or write their own
+   b) add adoption of Code of Conduct to podling Maturity Model

 ## Notes

 [1] By outcome-focused, what I mean is that it has a specific task, which, upon completion, the WG would dissolve